toidiu/toidiu.github.io/content/blog/2024_05_30_demystifying_asn1_use_in_cryptography.md

 #### "Real" world usage
-Now that we have an understanding of what ASN.1 objects are, lets see how we can make use of them in real engineering applications.
-TLS, PKI, and VPNs are just a few examples where these concepts are applied.
+Now that we have an understanding of what ASN.1 objects are, lets see how we can make use of it in real engineering applications.
+TLS, PKI, and VPNs are just a few examples where these concepts apply.

-In the following code snippet we are representing a private key as ASN.1 and then encoding it as der/pem.
+In the following code snippet we are representing a private key as ASN.1 and then encode it as der/pem.
 In real cryptography we often have to do similar operations on other secret material such as public key, certificates, etc.